gshipley/enterprise_training/EnterpriseManual.md

 ##**Configuring DNS resolution on the node**

 We need to configure the node host to use the BIND server that we have installed and configured on the broker application host.
 This is a fairly straight forward process by adding the IP address of the broker application host to our */etc/resolv.conf* on the node host.
-Edit this file and the following line making sure to use the correct IP address of your broker application server.
+Edit this file and add the following line above the other namserver lines making sure to use the correct IP address of your broker application server.

-**Note: Execute the following on the node host.**
+**Note: Add the following line in the /etc/resolv.conf file above the other nameserver lines on the node host.**

 	nameserver 10.x.x.x